K8TIY/CW-Station/README.txt

 *** TO COMPILE THE CODE ***

 Requires my Onizuka localizer from https://github.com/K8TIY/Onizuka.
-Needs to be in the same directory as the CW Station directory, or you can tell XCode where to find the Onizuka files if they are elsewhere.
+It's set up as a git submodule, so just do the usual git submodule magic to get it set up.
+(Don't ask me about it -- I'm new to git and submodules make my head hurt.)

 *** TODO ***

+Do I need to give users more time for their panicky typing in Test mode?
 Koch method?
-QRM/QRN synthesis?
-Make the QSO library more up to date and/or more realistic?
+Make the QSO library more up to date and/or more realistic (in progress; comments welcome).
 Simulate contest QSOs?
 Option to flash num lock LED (if it exists) instead of caps lock.
-Weight random character selection by score.
+Weight random character selection by score (done now rather crudely).

 *** NOT TODO ***

 Rig control/interface.
 CW Station is not an operating aid.
 Other digital methods.
 (For me, when the radio goes on the computer goes off.)
-Stuff other Mac developers have done right.
+Stuff other Mac developers have done right (in open source, that is).